ami-GS/cuimeter/README.md

 ## Interfaces
-Currently you have to implement interfaces bellows
+Developer have to implement interfaces bellows
 - `func (self *YourHint) read() (string, error)`
   - How to get Data. (e.g. file open, http get and so on)
 - `func (self *YourHint) parse(string) (int64, error)`